 Stick vacuums are a great buy for any busy household.
 They do a solid job at cleaning up everyday messes without the need of lugging out the big guns.
-While cordless options can seem like a smart purchase—they often have a short battery life which can leave you high and dry when you need it.
+While cordless options can seem like a smart purchase, they often have a short battery life which can leave you high and dry when you need it.
 That's why we love the Shark APEX DuoClean—it boasts the reliability you expect from a corded model, with the maneuverability of a stick vacuum.

 This new model has the ability to clean floors but it can also be broken down into a handheld version to tackle stairs, furniture, upholstery, and such.
 The best feature of this stick vacuum is the self-cleaning brushroll technology that eliminates the need to physically remove wrapped around hairs.

 Best for Carpet: Shark Rotator Professional Vacuum- NV501

 Weight: 15.5 pounds | Bin Volume: 51.2 ounces | Cord Length: 30 feet | Included Accessories: Dusting brush tool, upholstery tool, crevice tool